bergsans/archaize-js/text/7_on_arrow_functions.md

 # Arrow Functions

-## Background
+## Background.
+What's an arrow function?
-When people speak about the advantages of fat arrows, arrow functions because of the `=>`, they tend to emphasize a) it's not as lengthy as a normal function and b) it's binding of (lexical) this.
-My personal opinion is that they're overused today.
-If you can't make the function really short and if it doesn't handle `this` in any way, there's no need for arrow functions.
+The advantage of fat arrows, arrow functions because of the `=>`, resides in a) it's not as lengthy as a normal function and b) it's binding of (lexical) this.

-As you know they can also be expressed in different ways.
-Beneath you'll find some examples on how you can write an arrow function, and according to be me `injectThisDate` should have been written as a 'normal' function, mainly because i believe it would have been more readable, as I see it.
-These examples constitute a selection of different cases of arrow functions and differences in how you can write them.
+An arrow function can be expressed in quite a few ways.
+Beneath you'll find some examples on how you can write an arrow function.
+These examples constitute a selection of different use cases of arrow functions and differences in how you can write them.

 #### Type A (an example).
 The shorthand part.